Grand Rapids, MI Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Grand Rapids, MI, be sure to remove any snow tires, seasonal accessories, toll passes, and any fragile items, keep the key handy for the carrier, and take off exterior accessories that could be damaged during transit.
+In Grand Rapids, MI, remove any Michigan toll tags or transponders, take out personal or fragile items, provide a key to the carrier, and clear any accessories that could be damaged in transit, especially during winter weather.

-Yes, when you ship a vehicle to or from Grand Rapids, MI, our all‑inclusive quotes include full insurance coverage.
-All carriers that operate in the Grand Rapids area must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify their policies are active for the whole trip.
+Yes, our quotes for Grand Rapids, MI are all‑inclusive.
+All carriers we work with in the Grand Rapids area carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify the policy is active for the whole trip.
+Your vehicle is covered from the moment it leaves your Grand Rapids location until it arrives at its destination.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.